|

 non-Christian in the world.
 This

 argument is faulty, foolish, and proves nothing.
-Galatians 6:10
+Galatians 6:10 ,

-that we help the saints, and all men as we have opportunity.
-When we have the ability and the
+teaches us that we help the saints, and all men as we have

-opportunity we have the responsibility.
+opportunity.
+When we have the

-When we do not have ability or opportunity we do not have the
+opportunity we do not have the responsibility.

 We